confidencewoman/site/prologue-2-mayke.md

 “About two and a half seconds between when I finish this spell and when it draws full power.
 I got a rock picked out, and anyway, I got protection you don’t.”

-“That’s fair,” she said, and after a moment’s look around in the late afternoon’s fading light, found a huge cypress to take cover behind.
+“That’s fair,” she said, and after a moment’s look around in the evening gloom, found a huge cypress to take cover behind.
 She peeked around the side and called, “Jade?”

 “Yeah, doll?”